HCS PAC – Updated Plans for COVID Management

-The PAC complements student learning and participation in performing arts and provide quality performing arts experiences for the community at large.
+The PAC complements student learning and participation in performing arts and provides quality performing arts experiences for the community at large.
 In addition to our season of PAC produced programming, the PAC is available for use by any HCS organization free of charge and available for rental to others in the community.

 The PAC is a year-round facility averaging 250 days of use annually.

-Rows identified by a single letter (A) are on the orchestra level.
+Rows identified by a single letter (A) are on the orchestra level (downstairs).

 Rows identified by a double letter (AA) are on the balcony level (upstairs).
 Balcony seating may not be available for all events.

-Rows identified by a triple letter (AAA) are at the front of the stage and are only available for specific events.
+Rows identified by a triple letter (AAA) are at the very front of the stage and are only available for specific events.

 Limited wheelchair and adjoining companion seating is available on orchestra level and in the balcony with access via elevator.
-Contact the PAC office to reserve this seating and early arrival is highly recommended.
+Contact the PAC office to reserve this seating.
+Early arrival is highly recommended.